|Chicago Harbor, IL|

 A masonry tower was built at Grosse Point instead, and the iron tower remained in service on the North Pier, operating in tandem with the beacon light.
 In 1881, a fog bell, struck by machinery, was established at the end of the North Pier, and in 1885 a new open-frame tower was built, and the lantern room and lens from the old beacon light were transferred to it.
 An elevated walkway allowed the keeper to access the pierhead light in inclement weather.

-In the 1880s, a 5,430-foot-long breakwater was built to protect Chicago Harbor.
-The Lighthouse Board was given $36,000 in 1889 for a light and steam fog signal to mark the breakwater and serve as the primary light for the harbor.
-Noting that the Harbor of Chicago “was the most important on the lakes, with a greater average number of daily arrivals and departures during the season of navigation than any other in the United States,” the Lighthouse Board complained that the amount of the appropriation was inadequate as the breakwater-light “should correspond in style of construction and durability of material with the importance of its function” and “should have some pretensions to architectural effect.”
+Work began on a 5,430-foot-long breakwater to protect Chicago Harbor in the 1870s, and at the opening of navigation in 1877, two small lights were put in place to mark the ends of this structure.
+The Lighthouse Board was given $36,000 in 1889 for a light and steam fog signal to better mark the now completed breakwater and serve as the primary light for the harbor.
+Noting that the Harbor of Chicago was the most important on the lakes, with a greater average number of daily arrivals and departures during the season of navigation than any other in the United States, the Lighthouse Board complained that the amount of the appropriation was inadequate as the breakwater-light should correspond in style of construction and durability of material with the importance of its function and should have some pretensions to architectural effect.
 The Board requested an additional $15,000 and was awarded this amount in 1890.

-The third-order Fresnel lens used in the lantern room was manufactured by Henri Le Paute in France for New Point Loma Lighthouse in San Diego, California.
+The third-order Fresnel lens used in the lantern room of the new lighthouse was manufactured by Henri Le Paute in France for New Point Loma Lighthouse in San Diego, California.
 Messr.
-Le Paute entered the lens in the Paris Exhibition of 1889, and after it won a gold medal, he obtained permission to exhibit the lens at Chicago’s 1893 Colombian Exposition and provide a different lens for Point Loma.
+Le Paute entered the lens in the Paris Exhibition of 1889, and after it won a gold medal, he obtained permission to exhibit the lens at Chicagos 1893 Colombian Exposition and provide a different lens for Point Loma.
 The exposition concluded on October 30, just in time for the lens to be installed in the new Chicago Harbor Lighthouse.

 Three main lighthouses have stood watch over Chicago Harbor as the city has grown from a small military outpost to the third-largest city in the United States.